WCAA Walker Firewise

 HFI 23-353

 Contact Walkerfirewise@gmail.com to see if your parcel qualifies.
 This grant is scheduled to end on March 31, 2026.
-There is still time to take advantage and a lot of money still available for reimbursements.
+There is still time to take advantage and plenty of money still available for reimbursements.

 HFI 23-353 GRANT RULES